Cost of refinancing

 What does refinancing mean?

 To refinance simply means to replace or restructure your mortgage with a different lender.
-In layman’s terms, it means to switch your home loan from one lender to another.

 How easy is it to refinance?